axibase/atsd/administration/user-authentication.md

 If the `Authorization` header is missing, the client is prompted to provide username and password.

-Once credentials are verified, subsequent API requests within the same session are executed without repetitive authentication.
+Once credentials are verified, subsequent API requests within the same session can be executed without the `Authorization` header.

 ## User Account Types